Last Updated on

 - Salted Bourbon Butterscotch White Russian

 We made a chai tea simple syrup and when added to the White Russian we had made with the toasted cream, we loved the interplay of warm spices of the chai tea, the nutty butterscotch flavors from the toasted cream and the sweet darkness from the coffee liqueur!

 How did we make the Chai Toasted Cream White Russian?

 The Chai Toasted Cream White Russian should absolutely be on your list of cocktails to try!
-Full of warm spice flavors, nutty butterscotch and rich coffee flavors, the Chai Toasted Cream White Russian is a satisfying after dinner cocktail that is just downright delicious!
-Cheers!
+Full of warm spice flavors, nutty butterscotch and rich coffee flavors, the Chai Toasted Cream White Russian cocktail recipe is a satisfying after dinner cocktail that is just downright delicious!

 Like this recipe?
 Try these below, too!